blabla1337/skf-flask/skf/markdown/code_examples/django/38-code_example--Open_forwards_&_redirects--.md

     should make a whitelist input validation for the redirect like so:

     Example :
-    If the whitelisting list is home, upload and redirectParam is home
+    If the whitlisting list is home, upload and redirectParam is home

     redirectParam = home
     redirecting("home,upload", redirectParam, "3")